enrike/txalaparta/README.md

 - select all the text in the file
 - hit CTRL + Return, or Apple + Return on Mac

-you can also run each app independently
-	 auto_txalaparta/txalaparta_auto.scd
-	 interactive_txalaparta/txalaparta_interactive.scd
+* THANKS TO
+- Elhuyar
+- Euskal Herriko Unibersitatea / University of the Basque Country
+- University of Sussex
+- Rainer Schuetz and the Supercollider list

 To do:
+- implement some short of neural network to produce more interesting output
-- produce an easy to run and install package for mac and windows
+# - produce an easy to run and install package for mac and windows
-- translate interface to basque and spanish
+# - translate interface to basque and spanish
-- implement async compasses with interface to choose
-- implement additive / subdivisive rhythm choice?
-- improve rhythm detection
+# - improve rhythm detection
-- improve learning and answering system
+# - improve learning and answering system

 Doctoral research here